A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsection{Implementation}

-Implementing the LC-QSPECT method required obtaining the elements of the system matrix $H_{mk}$, as shown in Eq.~\eqref{eq:MLEM}.
-We obtained these elements using a Monte Carlo (MC)-based approach.
+Implementing the proposed LC-QSPECT method required obtaining the elements of the system matrix $H_{mk}$, as shown in Eq.~\eqref{eq:MLEM}.
+We obtained these elements using an MC-based approach.
 More specifically, we used SIMIND, a well-validated MC-based simulation software~\cite{ljungberg1989monte,RN46} to model the isotope emission and the SPECT system.
 Next, for a given patient, we obtained the definition of the VOIs.
 These can be obtained, for example, by segmenting the CT that is acquired along with the SPECT.
 We assigned unit uptake to the VOI and zero uptake elsewhere.
 We assumed that the attenuation map of the patient is available.
-Projection data for this activity and attenuation map was generated by simulating more than 100 million photons for each VOI.
-The simulations modeled all relevant image-degrading processes in SPECT including attenuation, scatter, collimator response, septal penetration and scatter, and finite energy and position resolution of the detector.
-We then normalized this projection data, resulting in the corresponding column of the system matrix.
+Projection data for this activity and attenuation map were generated by simulating more than 100 million photons for each VOI.
+The simulations modeled all relevant image-degrading processes in SPECT including attenuation, scatter, collimator response, septal penetration and scatter, characteristic X-ray from both the $\alpha$-emitting isotope and the lead in the collimator, finite energy and position resolution of the detector, and the backscatter in the detector.
+Scaling the projection data according to the acquisition time of the projections yielded the corresponding columns of the system matrix.
+While the bremsstrahlung was not modeled in this study, this does not significantly affect the accuracy of the simulation, as we show in Sec.~\ref{sec:res_realism}.

 Next, the LC-QSPECT method required obtaining the mean of stray-radiation-related noise, i.e. $\psi$ in Eq.~\eqref{eq:MLEM}.
-We estimated this experimentally from a planar blank scan acquired on the SPECT system over 10~minutes.
-The counts in the projection bins in the blank scan were averaged, yielding the mean background counts.
-This was then scaled to the acquisition time to estimate the mean of stray-radiation-related noise.
+We estimated this experimentally from a planar blank scan acquired on the SPECT system for over 10~minutes.
+Averaging the projection bin counts in this scan yielded the mean background counts.
+This was then scaled to the acquisition time to estimate the mean stray-radiation-related noise.

 The computed system matrix and mean stray-radiation-related noise were used in Eq.~\eqref{eq:MLEM} to estimate the regional uptake directly from the projection data.
-As the system matrix modeled all relevant image-degrading processes, scatter, attenuation, and other image-degrading processes were automatically compensated during the quantification process.
+As the system matrix modeled all relevant image-degrading processes, these processes were automatically compensated during quantification.